anatolinicolae/shutter/README.md

 - Although Chrome for Android has added this feature, this library has not been tested on it
 - When using getUserMedia, the video element should have `autoplay` turned on so the stream is displayed immediately
 - It's also recommended to have `muted` on during recording to avoid any weird feedback effects.
+- Configuring the bitrate for the video and audio is in the spec, but due to a [mix-up with kilobits and bits](https://bugs.chromium.org/p/chromium/issues/detail?id=605750&can=1&q=MediaRecorder%20bitrate&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified) it does not work in Chrome
+- Likewise, pausing and resuming does not work in Chrome 49 and Chrome 50 due to [this issue](https://bugs.chromium.org/p/chromium/issues/detail?id=593560&can=1&q=MediaRecorder%20pausing&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified)

 ### Future Work